Pork Medallions with Pan Sauce

 Close up picture of pork medallions in a skillet with stalks of asparagus to the side

-Everyone’s at the dinner table when juicy, tender pork medallions are on the menu!
+Everyone’s at the dinner table when my juicy, tender pork medallions recipe is on the menu!
 This simple yet delicious dish features perfectly cooked pork tenderloin slices, enhanced with a savory pan sauce seasoned with paprika, garlic, and thyme.
 If you’re new to pork medallions, you’ll find them wonderfully fast and easy to prepare.
 While you can buy them pre-cut, I often opt to slice my own.
 This recipe keeps it simple: we pan-fry the pork medallions and then make a quick pan sauce that pairs perfectly with jeera rice, cauliflower rice, mashed potatoes, or whatever you like.

 What Are Pork Medallions?